 Of course, whatever you learn about Napoleon in England will be very different from what you learn about him in France – that day we were told about how the Brits kicked his ass back to St. Helena in the Battle of Waterloo.
 While this was his biggest loss, it was also one of only few.

-This book recounts his life objectively, but I’m not going to bore you with historic facts.
+Napoleon The Great recounts his life objectively, but I’m not going to bore you with historic facts.
 Instead, let’s look at what you can learn from Napoleon to become a better person!

 Here are my 3 lessons from his life: